Your Complete Guide to First-Year Puppy Vaccinations – Shared by AKC

 Rabies

-Rabies is a viral disease of mammals that invades the central nervous system, causing headache, anxiety, hallucinations, excessive drooling, fear of water, paralysis, and death.
-It is most often transmitted through the bite of a rabid animal.
-Treatment within hours of infection is essential, otherwise, death is highly likely.
-Most states require a rabies vaccination.
-Check with your vet about rabies vaccination laws in your area.
+Rabies is a viral disease that affects the nervous system, causing symptoms like aggression, drooling, paralysis, and death.
+It’s transmitted through the bite of a rabid animal.
+Most states require rabies vaccination by law.
+Treatment after exposure is essential to prevent death.

 Puppy Vaccination Schedule